Unit 9 Transformations Homework 5 Dilations

 Dilations and Similarity

 Dilation is closely related to the concept of similarity.
-Two figures are similar if they have the same shape but different sizes.
-Dilation is a transformation that produces similar figures.
+Plus, two figures are similar if they have the same shape but different sizes.
+That's why dilation is a transformation that produces similar figures.
 If you dilate a pre-image, the resulting image is similar to the pre-image.

 • Similar Figures: Figures that have the same shape but different sizes.